what is paid parental leave?

 step 4: nominate your employer

-PPL is usually paid through your employer, so you'll need to provide their details. if you're self-employed or your employer opts out of the scheme, services australia will pay you directly.
+PPL is usually paid through your employer, so you'll need to provide their details. if you're self-employed or your employer opts out of the scheme, Services Australia will pay you directly.

 step 5: choose your schedule